Xemin0/PINNproj/README.md

 2. Incorporate [Self Adaptive Weights](https://github.com/levimcclenny/SA-PINNs) for different loss terms (in Point 4; The original SA-PINN could be improved?).
 3. Compare the Adversarial Training with [Actor Critic(Pytorch)](https://github.com/yc930401/Actor-Critic-pytorch); More resources and references inside the link.
 4. Handling issues addressed above (2 - 4)

+## Comments and Discussion on Adversarial Training v.s.
+Actor-Critic Scheme for Inverse Problems using PINNs
+Based on current designs, in the inverse problem the model must learn the model's parameters along with the unknown coefficient $mq$ , the Mass-to-Charge Ratio, then

+#### Adversarial Training Procedure
+- Update model's trainable variables by **minimizing** the Total Loss
+- Update the unknown coefficient $mq$ by **maximizing** the Residual Loss (e.g. $\mathcal{L}_{f1}$ and $\mathcal{L}_{f2}$)

+#### Actor-Critic Scheme (From Reinforcement Learning) *Subject to Changes*
+The original Actor-Critic Model was designed to improve stability in training, by providing a baseline that would reduce the variance in the Discounted Reward Funciton (that is substituted by an Advantage Function)
+- Consider the unknown coefficient $mq$ or the Phase Flow(Data) as the 'actor' (though there's no extra network/parametrization to predict this scalar value in this case)
+- Consider the Physics Equation (Lorentz Force in this case) as the 'critic'

+*The actual parameters' update scheme is still to-be-determined.
+A naive design would be:*
+1. Update the model's trainable parameters by *minimizing* the Total Loss, while *freezing* the unknown coefficient $mq$
+2. Update the unknown coefficient $mq$ by *minimizing* the Residual Loss, where the 'Baseline' in this caseis implied in the given Physics Equation (Lorentz Force)

+*However, this naive attempt might not rule out the possible 'Vanishing Gradient' Problem or a Mode Collapse indicated in the original SA-PINN paper, where the unknown coefficient $mq$ will always be picked by the model to minimize the Residual Loss yielding extremely small gradients or simply suboptimal $mq$ values.*

 ## Results Between Physics-Informed Neural Network(3000 Adam + 1 L-BFGS) and Poisson Neural Network (5000 Adam + 1 L-BFGS)
 |PINN Predictions and Losses | PNN Predictions and Loss|